Derived isogenies and isogenies for abelian surfaces: Introduction

 \subsection{Twisted derived Torelli theorem for abelian surfaces in characteristic zero}

-Let us first classify the derived isogenous between abelian surfaces in term of isogenies.
-For this purpose, we need to introduce a new type of isogeny.
-We say two abelian surfaces $X$ and $Y$ are \emph{principally isogenous} if there is a isogeny $f$ from $X$ or $\widehat{X}$ to $Y$ of square degree.
-The first main result is
+Let us first classify the derived isogenies between abelian surfaces in term of isogenies.
+For this purpose, we need to introduce a new type of isogeny: We say two abelian surfaces $X$ and $Y$ are \emph{principally isogenous} if there is an isogeny $f$ from $X$ to $Y$ of square degree.
+For example, $X$ and its dual abelian variety $\widehat{X}$ are principally isogenous since any polarization $\cL$ on $X$ induces an isogeny $f_{\cL} \colon X \to \widehat{X}$ of degree $\chi(\cL)^2$.